Pugios/Pugios/README.md

 I'm [@Pugios](https://github.com/Pugios), Pugio and Mohamed 😄

-Currently doing my Masters in Computer Science!
+Finshed my Masters in Computer Science at TU Berlin in Nov 2024!

 ---